7Rocky/IoT_Microservices/README.md

 However, if you just want to try the application, you are allowed to use the images that are already set, because they are accesible from Docker Hub.

-There are some microservices that need the Arduino IP address.
-For that, Kubernetes offers the possibility to configure environment variables.
+Kubernetes offers the possibility to configure environment variables.
 All relevant environment variables are placed in [env-configmap.yaml](https://github.com/7Rocky/IoT_Microservices/tree/master/manifests-k8s/env-configmap.yaml).

-So, if you modify the IP address on the Arduino project, do not forget to change it on the YAML files.

 ## 10. Stop the application